Date of Award:

 Vernon D. Parker

 Li, Zhao, "The Kinetics and Mechanisms of Some Fundamental Organic Reactions of Nitro Compounds" (2012).
-All Graduate Theses and Dissertations.
-Paper 1407.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1407.